 From £12 per box

-History class homeschooling is sorted with this monthly subscription for 7-11 year olds.
+Make history fun (or at least slightly more tolerable) with this monthly subscription for 7-11 year olds.
 Your kids will be able to follow characters Max and Katie as they hop about in their time machine learning about different historical periods – think Ancient Greece, the Victorian Era or the Wild West.
 Each Mysteries in Time box comes with a new part of the story, an activity booklet, puzzles and stickers, and if you shell out for the Bumper Box you’ll get a history-inspired craft kit too.

 From £6.45 per box